SLT-World/SLBr/README.md

 # SLBr
-The browser that prioritizes a faster web
+The browser that prioritizes a faster web<br/>
 Browse the web with a fast, lightweight web browser.

 # Based on the Chromium platform